ashilohfaith-debug/ai-pdf-assistant/README.md

 ### Just so you know, no project is built error-free.
 Here is one of the errors I ran into while building this project:
 <img width="1196" height="397" alt="Screenshot 2026-05-16 194432" src="https://github.com/user-attachments/assets/bfe41daa-2204-44f0-9ccc-20c43ad00ebc" />

+**The fix:** <br/>
+Whenever you deploy a Python app to the cloud, you must include a special file called 'requirements.txt.'
+This acts as a shopping list for the cloud server so it knows what libraries to download.

 ---